 AWS Lambda Service Level Agreement

-This AWS Lambda Service Level Agreement (“SLA”) is a policy governing the use of AWS Lambda (“Lambda”) under the terms of the AWS Customer Agreement or other agreement with us governing your use of our Services (the “Agreement”).
-This SLA applies separately to each account using Lambda.
-Unless otherwise provided herein, this SLA is subject to the terms of the Agreement and capitalized terms will have the meaning specified in the Agreement.
-We reserve the right to change the terms of this SLA in accordance with the Agreement.
+This AWS Lambda Service Level Agreement (“SLA”) is a policy governing the use of AWS Lambda (“Lambda”) and applies separately to each account using Lambda.
+In the event of a conflict between the terms of this SLA and the terms of the AWS Customer Agreement or other agreement with us governing your use of our Services (the “Agreement”), the terms and conditions of this SLA apply, but only to the extent of such conflict.
+Capitalized terms used herein but not defined herein shall have the meanings set forth in the Agreement.

-Service Credits are calculated as a percentage of the following charges paid by you for Lambda for the monthly billing cycle in which the Monthly Uptime Percentage for a given AWS region fell within the ranges set forth in the table below:
+Service Credits are calculated as a percentage of the total charges paid by you for Lambda in the affected AWS region for the monthly billing cycle in which the Monthly Uptime Percentage fell within the ranges set forth in the table below:

 |Monthly Uptime Percentage||Service Credit Percentage|